Written by Liam and Aoife!

 My breath suddenly returned but with a surge of confidence like nothing I’d ever felt before.

 I placed the book on top of Dad’s chest.
 It rose and dipped slightly with his breath.
 I took his hand.
-His skin felt papery, like it might tear between my fingers.
+His skin felt papery between my fingers, like it might tear.
 Aoife walked around the bed.
-She took his other hand and reach across for mine.
+She took his other hand and reached across for mine.

 I closed my eyes.
 I said something that I could have sworn at the time was the coolest thing any kid had ever said.